-Internship in Rehabilitation Services (Prerequisite: CHS 340) The internship is specifically designed for students in the Rehabilitation Services concentration.
+Internship in Rehabilitation Services

+(Prerequisite: CHS 340) The internship is specifically designed for students in the Rehabilitation Services concentration.
 Students will spend a minimum of 150 hours in their field placement.
 The internship provides a practical experience in the rehabilitation field and an opportunity to integrate course knowledge.
 The internship will be offered in the spring semester of the student's fourth year.

-CHS 481 3 cr.
 Internship in Human Services